Why is Psychology Today not working for therapists?

 You do not need to try every tactic at once.
 These five steps are the cleanest way to reduce single-directory dependence and build something you actually own.

-Most therapists do not need to cancel PT.
+Most therapists do not need to cancel Psychology Today.
 They need to stop expecting it to do the whole job.
 Make the profile sound like you, narrow the specialties, use a current photo, and make the next step obvious.

 If the listing still gets attention, this helps it convert better.
 If it barely gets attention, you still want it live while you build stronger owned visibility elsewhere.